 Working together to help more babies reach their first birthday

-On average, three infants die every week in Franklin County, the majority before 28 days of life.
+On average, three infants die every week in Franklin County.
+The majority die before 28 days of life.
 That’s enough to fill five kindergarten classrooms each year.

-The city of Columbus and its partners launched CelebrateOne in 2014 to focus on lowering Franklin County’s infant mortality rate by 40 percent and cutting in half the racial disparity gap by 2020.
+The City of Columbus and its partners launched CelebrateOne in 2014 to focus on lowering Franklin County’s infant mortality rate by 40 percent and cutting the racial health disparity gap in half by 2020.
 Millions of public dollars are invested from the state, city, and county.
 Mayor Andrew Ginther set a private fundraising goal to match the level of public investment to give infants a healthy start to life.

 Mollard Consulting’s scope of work for CelebrateOne is comprehensive to address this alarming public health issue.
-We worked toward creating fundraising an board governance strategies, and we continue to coach through implementation.
+We worked toward creating fundraising and board governance strategies, and we continue to coach through implementation.

 The newly created organizational structure required:

 - By-laws, articles of incorporation, and IRS submission